Preparation, Submission and Examination of Thesis for a Research Degree

 You need to identify whether the thesis reproduces any substantial material for which copyright belongs to a third party.
 If it does, you are personally responsible for establishing in advance that it is lawful to retain this in the version of your thesis to be published via Nottingham eTheses.
 You must also ensure that ownership of copyright in any such third party content is explicitly and sufficiently acknowledged within the thesis.
 Any material that was created by someone else, whether or not it was previously published, is likely to fall under the definition of third party copyright.
 Examples could be reproductions of photographs, graphs, illustration or extensive quotations.
 The guide Copyright and intellectual property guidance for electronic thesis submission outlines various avenues open to you to establish permission to retain this content.

 Unless you indicate a different preference on the thesis submission template, the public version of the thesis will be published online once the degree has been conferred.
-By default, in order to view the full text, readers will need to identify themselves and to agree to a declaration that they will not reproduce the thesis or any substantial portion of it, without obtaining the written permission of the author.
 You may prefer to select the option to make your thesis fully open access as recommended by many funding bodies.
-You may also wish to delay online publication of the full text by requesting an embargo period, normally for two years, to allow publication through alternative channels.
+You may also wish to delay online publication of the full text by requesting an embargo period, of up to two years, to allow publication through alternative channels.
+Note that with embargoed theses, while the full text is not publicly available, the bibliographic details (author, title and abstract) are discoverable and available to read.
 You must discuss these options with your supervisor.

 Applying for a Restriction